JGardener/rock-paper-scissors-react/README.md

 Rock, Paper, Scissors

-A VanillaJS and ReactJS version of the classic two-player game.
+The classic two-player game pits you against an AI.

 ------------------------------------------------------------